Thank you, from the bottom of my heart, for the warm reception of the Acknowledgements from the doctoral dissertation I

 Since my doctoral thesis and this site are so closely aligned, my thanks belong here more than anywhere else.

-The challenging issues that inspired the thesis have not subsided; in fact, they may have intensified during postpartum.
+The personal issues that inspired the dissertation have not subsided; in fact, they may have intensified during postpartum.
 But they have assumed a purpose, which gives the past a very different complexion.

 During the last few years, I’ve lived an ascetic existence, with extremes of public and private, engagement and reclusiveness.
 Fear, loneliness and disappointment have been channelled into a unique and beautiful way of seeing and empathising.

 Maybe I’ve been trying to bring an infamous enigma to life.

 It’s been difficult to break out of this, though.
 The dissertation, after all, was a result of my character, rather than my character being a result of my thesis.

 This week marks two years in Leicester, and my mind is consumed all over again by one of the most powerful and bittersweet episodes I’ve experienced.
 A crazy moment of misfortune blew apart a relationship opportunity with a fine lady who got married this week.
-I’ll barely be even be a memory.
+I won’t even be a memory.

 Am I meant to embrace the contribution that such sad moments have made towards a thesis characterised by loneliness and lonership?
 Or should I regret that I’ve martyred myself to become victimised and influenced by it all?

 Cause and effect, together with the choice to succumb to memory or to forego it, involves a mixture of strength and weakness that proves too convoluted for me to understand.

 As may be evident, the maelstrom that powered my doctoral thesis remains at full throttle.
 Without that goal to cling to, life has quickly become bereft of the very purpose that substantiated and excused it all.

 Notwithstanding that, though, I particularly owe my custodial souls for the ability they granted me to balance (often dangerously) along the mental tightrope, knowing they would catch me if I fell.